cristinae/CLUBS/corpora/README.md

 2. Extract the parallel corpora for the three language pairs for the desired partition

-   python extractParallelCorpus.py test
+   python extractParallelCorpus.py test950
    python extractParallelCorpus.py train

 3. Extract the monolingual corpora for the four languages

-   python extractMonolingualCorpus.py
+   python extractMonolingualCorpus.py train